FanruiC/LinuxSetup/workplan/README.md

 ## 20 Nov 23
 - [ ] Learning Paraview visulisation techs.
 - [ ] Reading literatures and decide the structures of the upcoming paper and the structures of the presentation slides, as well as the structures of upcoming simulations to do.<br>
-Two typical papers are: (Hufnagel et al. 2018) (Pier & Schmid 2017)
+Two typical papers are: (Hufnagel et al. 2018) (Pier & Schmid 2017) (Lupi et al. 2020)
+- [ ] Luchini / Bottaro , Adjoint equation in stability analysis.
 - [x] Rebuild 3D model of the bent pipe including script.
 Done.
 - [x] Running Re550, 94080 elements case
 ## 21 Nov 23